joshuabaleniaclores/flutter_clean_architecture_tdd_with_bloc_state_management/README.md

-# Flutter Clean Architecture
+# Numbers Trivia

-A new Flutter project.
+I am following Reso Coder's youtube tutorials.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for learning clean architecture with test driven development and bloc state management.

 A few resources to get you started if this is your first Flutter project: